paritytech/polkadot-sdk/src/api/chainHead_unstable_follow.md

 - `transactionVersion`: Opaque integer.
 Necessary when building the bytes of an extrinsic.
 Extrinsics that have been generated with a different `transactionVersion` are incompatible.

 - `apis`: Object containing a list of "entry point APIs" supported by the runtime.
-Each key is a string containing the hex-encoded 8-bytes blake2 hash of the name of the API, and each value is an integer version number.
+Each key is a string containing the hexadecimal-encoded 8-bytes blake2 hash of the name of the API, and each value is an integer version number.
 Before making a runtime call (using `chainHead_unstable_call`), you should make sure that this list contains the entry point API corresponding to the call and with a known version number.

 **Note**: The format of `apis` is not the same as in the legacy JSON-RPC API.